adrianviewpoint/dotnet-angular-experiment/README.md

 A minimal app designed to be a clean base for experimenting with .NET and Angular.

-- .NET 10 Web API
+- .NET 10 Web API (ASP.NET Core Identity + EF Core + PostgreSQL)
-- Angular (frontend - to be added)
+- Angular 20 frontend (standalone components)
 - C#

 ## Quickstart (new contributors)